pypa/hatch/docs/history/hatch.md

 ***Changed:***

 - Drop support for Python 3.7
+- The `get_build_process` method of the `environment` interface has been removed; plugins should use the new `run_builder` method instead
 - Remove `pyperclip` dependency and the `--copy` flag of the `config find` command
+- When running the `build` command all output from builders is now displayed as-is in real time without the stripping of ANSI codes
 - Version information (for Hatch itself) is now derived from Git

 ***Added:***